freshworks/marketplace-sample-apps/Freshworks-Samples/Freshservice/conditional_ticket_properties/README.md

 ## Prerequisites

 1. Make sure you have a trial Freshservice account created
-2. Ensure that your [Development environment](https://developer.freshservice.com/docs/quick-start/) along with the [FDK (Freshworks Development Kit)](https://developer.freshservice.com/docs/freshworks-cli/) is set up and configured properly.
+2. Ensure that your [Development environment](https://developer.freshservice.com/docs/quick-start/) along with the [FDK (Freshworks Development Kit)](https://developer.freshservice.com/docs/quick-start/#test_your_app) is set up and configured properly.

 ***

 ## Procedure to run the app

 1. Run the app locally using the [`fdk run`](https://developers.freshservice.com/docs/freshworks-cli/#_run) command.
-2. Navigate to the tickets page and select any ticket
+2. Go to Freshservice, navigate to the tickets page and select any ticket.
-3. Append `?dev=true` to the URL to see the changes
+3. Refer to the [Test your app](https://developer.freshservice.com/docs/quick-start/) section of the quickstart guide to allow insecure content.

-    > **NOTE:** If you dont see anything please refer to the [test your app](https://developer.freshservice.com/docs/quick-start/) section of the quickstart guide to allow insecure content.
+4. Append `?dev=true` to the URL to run the app.

 ***